Skip to main content

 2. Attempt at capturing a payment that is not reserved: The user has not approved the payment.

-A payment is reserved for a maximum of 14 days (MobilePay) or 180 days (Vipps).
-After this time, it is automatically cancelled.
+A payment is reserved for a limited number of days before it is automatically cancelled.

 All failed capture attempts get an error response from our API.
 The response contains the details of why the capture failed.